nodesign/weioDoc/jsAPI.md

 ```

 ### pwmWrite(pin, value)
-Pulse with modulation is available at 6 pins from 19-24 and has 16bits of precision.
-By default WeIO sets PWM frequency at 1000us and 8bit precision or from 0-255.
-This setup is well situated for driving LED lighting.
-Precision and frequency can be changed separately by calling additional functions for other uses : setPwmPeriod and setPwmLimit.
-PWM can also drive two different frequencies on two separate banks of 3 pins.
-For this feature please refer to functions : setPwmPeriod0, setPwmPeriod1, setPwmLimit0 and setPwmLimit1.
+Pulse with modulation is available at 6 pins from 18 to 23 and has 16bits of precision.
+By default WeIO sets PWM frequency at 1000us and it's value is expressed as percent of duty cycle from 0-100%.
 ```javascript
 var count = 0;
 var mode = true; // fade in - true, fade out - false